 Keith was a nice guy, but throw a leather jacket on him and he'd still only be a nice guy.
 He lacked that charisma, that swarthy charm, those vibrant amber-gold eyes of a man like Caelan Harlowe.

-To be honest, I was actually relieved that the doorbell had rung exactly when it did.
-Keith had had his arm draped over my shoulder, his lips about two inches from my own.
+To be honest, I was actually relieved when the doorbell had rung.
+Keith had draped his arm over my shoulder, his lips hovering two inches from my own.
 I'd eased as far down the couch as I could to escape my date (it was a mistake, I knew it the second I agreed to let Lisa set me up) and had run out of room, and time.

 "So," I replied, squishing the popcorn tub between us as he leaned.
 "This isn't—"

 The sound was a pleasant jolt of lightning through my bones.
 I flung myself off the cushion so fast I didn't see the spilled popcorn or feel the pain in my shin from smacking into the ottoman until I was halfway to the door.

 Keith sat up as if in a broken trance, blinking owlishly as I scrambled down the hall in my desperation to dodge a kiss from the human incarnation of soggy lint.